jdanil/skunkworks/docs/configuration/cypress.md

 `start-server-and-test` used to start the server before running cypress tests and shutdown the server when the tests end.

 Uses `npm` by default to run scripts, so need to explicitly invoke with `yarn`.

-When using `webpack-dev-server`, URL protocol should be `http-get://` to force `GET` requests, as `HEAD` requests are used by default which `webpack-dev-server` does not respond to.

 `eslint-plugin-cypress` used to enforce some of the best practices recommended for using cypress.